Roger-random/as7341_webui/README.md

 1. Read cycle duration is the estimated time taken per read.
 Because the sensor doesn't have enough ADC to read from all its sensors, we configure the sensor multiplexer (SMUX) to read some of the sensors then reconfigure to read the rest of sensors.
-This this estimated time is the sum of sensor integration time (equivalent to shutter time in photography) once for each configuration, plus 50ms to account for other overhead.
+This estimated time is the sum of sensor integration time (equivalent to shutter time in photography) once for each configuration, plus 50ms to account for other overhead.
 2. Sensor sensitivity is an amplification from sensor default values.
 Higher